SpringHan/rust-hackchat/README.md

 This library allows you to make custom clients and bots for Hack.chat using Rust.

+This repository is an adaptation for the new rust version.

 ## Example

 Here's an example that connects to a channel and prints the chat logs to the console.